Creating a New Kind of Doctor

 Our rapid expansion has allowed us to leverage the resources at The University of Texas at Austin, and consequently, we have a significant number of faculty involved in both basic science as well as direct clinical research.
 It has been incredibly exciting to revise curriculum and resident experiences to take advantage of this.

 Our residency here at Dell Med is situated in the middle of one of the largest, fastest-growing cities in the country.
-You’ll find that the opportunities here are limitless.
+Learning and living here makes for an experience that is uniquely ours.

 We hope to see you!